Cox reduction and confidence sets of models: a theoretical elucidation: Model assessment phase

 Let $\hat{r}$ and $r_m$ be the column ranks of $\widetilde{X}$ and $\widetilde{X}_m$, where $\widetilde{X}_m$ consists of the columns of $X$ indexed by $\mathcal{S}_m$.
 The likelihood ratio test of $H_0: \theta^0 \in \Theta_0^{(m)}$ against $H_1: \theta^0\in \Theta_1^{(m)}$ is

 where $\chi^2_{\hat{r}-r_m}(1-\vartheta) $ is the $1-\vartheta$ quantile of the $\chi^2$ distribution with $\hat{r}-r_m$ degrees of freedom and

 A model $\mathcal{S}_m$ is included in the model confidence set $\mathcal{M}$ if $\psi_m(Y,X)=1$.
 To reduce the computational burden, it is reasonable to construct the confidence set of models by only testing submodels of $\hat{\mathcal{S}}$ of size less than $s^\#$ say, chosen independently of $n$.
 The uncheckable assumption $s^\# \geq s$ is needed, otherwise the true model is necessarily excluded.
+Algorithm 1 in Section S1 of the supplementary material of \cite{lewisSupp} provides pseudo-code for the model assessment phase.

 The likelihood ratio test has greater power to distinguish between some models than others.
 This section uncovers geometric features associated with models in the confidence set.
-This is considered under the assumption, discussed later, that $\mathcal{S}\subseteq \hat{\mathcal{S}}$ or equivalently $\theta^0=(\gamma^0,0)$.
-We begin by describing the local behaviour of the test about the true parameter $\gamma^0$ using Le Cam's formulation of asymptotic normality.
-We then extend the results to further alternative hypotheses, focusing on likelihood functions that depend on the unknown parameter only through $\widetilde{X}\gamma$ with $\gamma \in \mathbb{R}^{\hat{s}}$.
+This is considered under the assumptions that $\mathcal{S}\subseteq \hat{\mathcal{S}}$ where $\mathcal{S}$ is the set of signal variables, and $\hat{\mathcal{S}}$ and $\mathcal{M}$ are independent.
+It follows that $\mathcal{S}$ is contained in the model confidence set with probability converging to the chosen level $1-\vartheta$ as $n\rightarrow \infty$.
+We begin by describing the local behaviour of the test using Le Cam's formulation of asymptotic normality.
+We then extend the results by examining more general departures from the null hypothesis.